axilmar/parserlib/doc/writing_a_parser.md

 ### Functions

+The following functions are part of the class `parser<>`, which is used to customize a parser instance:

 THe function `terminal` is used to create parse nodes for single symbols, or strings, or other symbol values (for example, enumerations).

 The function `set` is used to create a parse node that parses a symbol out of a set.